christiandendulay/christiandendulay/README.md

 Now I'm fully focused on enhancing my frontend skills.

 #Tools I used to develop an app:

-express html5 javascript mongodb nodejs react sass graphql typescript php
+- express
+- html5
+- javascript
+- mongodb
+- nodejs
+- react
+- sass
+- graphql
+- typescript
+- php
+- C#
+- java
 <!--
 **christiandendulay/christiandendulay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.